-The City Clerk will keep a record of each Multiple-Owner Assessment Ballot or Replacement Assessment Ballot provided to a Record Owner and will verify that only one Assessment Ballot has been returned (or, in the case of Multiple-Owner Assessment Ballots, no more than the applicable number of Multiple-Owner Assessment Ballots have been returned, as applicable) for the parcel.
-If the City Clerk has received both the original Assessment Ballot and a Replacement Assessment Ballot for a given parcel, the City Clerk will count the Replacement Assessment Ballot and disregard the original Assessment Ballot.
-If the City Clerk has received both an original Assessment Ballot and a Multiple-Owner Assessment Ballot for a given parcel, the City will count the Multiple-Owner Assessment Ballot and disregard the original Assessment Ballot.
+3. The City Clerk shall keep a record of each Multiple-Owner Assessment Ballot or Replacement Assessment Ballot provided to a Record Owner and shall verify that only one Assessment Ballot has been returned (or, in the case of Multiple-Owner Assessment Ballots, no more than the applicable number of Multiple-Owner Assessment Ballots have been returned, as applicable) for the parcel.
+If the City Clerk has received both the original Assessment Ballot and a Replacement Assessment Ballot for a given parcel, the City Clerk shall count the Replacement Assessment Ballot and disregard the original Assessment Ballot.
+If the City Clerk has received both an original Assessment Ballot and a Multiple-Owner Assessment Ballot for a given parcel, the City shall count the Multiple-Owner Assessment Ballot and disregard the original Assessment Ballot.

 The intention of the guidelines in the foregoing paragraph is to give cognizance to the latest expression of either support for or opposition to the Assessment District by a Record Owner for a given parcel.

-3. When and where Assessment Ballots will be tabulated

-The tabulation of Assessment Ballots will be performed in a public place following the close of the public hearing, whether on the same day as the public hearing is closed or thereafter during normal business hours.
+4. The tabulation of Assessment Ballots shall be performed in a public place following the close of the public hearing, whether on the same day as the public hearing is closed or thereafter during normal business hours.
 In the event that the tabulation is not going to be performed on the same day as the public hearing is closed, the City Clerk shall announce forthwith following the close of the public hearing the date, time and place for commencement of the tabulation.
 The public shall have access to the place where the Assessment Ballots are tabulated and may observe the process of the tabulation.
 The City Clerk may impose reasonable restrictions upon the public’s access in order to facilitate the orderly and accurate tabulation of the Assessment Ballots.

-4. How Assessment Ballots will be tabulated

-The Assessment Ballots will be opened at such time as the tabulation is being commenced following the close of the public hearing, and the tabulation shall be conducted under the supervision of the City Clerk and in a public place which provides the opportunity for any interested person to observe.
+5. The Assessment Ballots shall be opened at such time as the tabulation is being commenced following the close of the public hearing, and the tabulation shall be conducted under the supervision of the City Clerk and in a public place which provides the opportunity for any interested person to observe.
 Assessment Ballots may be counted by hand, by computer or by any other tabulating device.

 Assessment Ballots shall be weighted according to the amount of the proposed assessment, as the term “proposed assessment” is defined in paragraph C above.

-With respect to Multiple-Owner Assessment Ballots, if only one Multiple-Owner Assessment Ballot is returned, then it will be weighted with the full amount of the proposed assessment pertaining to the applicable parcel.
-If more than one Multiple-Owner Assessment Ballot is returned and not all of the returned Multiple-Owner Assessment Ballots are marked the same (whether in support of or in opposition to the Assessment District), then the assessment amount will be allocated among the Multiple-Owner Assessment Ballots returned, as follows:
+With respect to Multiple-Owner Assessment Ballots, if only one Multiple-Owner Assessment Ballot is returned, then it shall be weighted with the full amount of the proposed assessment pertaining to the applicable parcel.
+If more than one Multiple-Owner Assessment Ballot is returned and not all of the returned Multiple-Owner Assessment Ballots are marked the same (whether in support of or in opposition to the Assessment District), then the assessment amount shall be allocated among the Multiple-Owner Assessment Ballots returned, as follows:

 a.
-In accordance with the provisions of subsection (e)(1) of Section 53753, if the ownership interests are shown on the County Assessor’s records or, if the ownership interests are not shown on the record, as established to the satisfaction of the City Clerk by documentation provided by one of those multiple owners, then the assessment amount will be allocated among the Multiple-Owner Assessment Ballots returned in proportion to those ownership interests.
+In accordance with Section 53753(e)(1), and any successor statute, if the ownership interests are shown on the County Assessor’s records or, if the ownership interests are not shown on the record, as established to the satisfaction of the City Clerk by documentation provided by one of those multiple owners, then the assessment amount shall be allocated among the Multiple-Owner Assessment Ballots returned in proportion to those ownership interests.

 b.
-Otherwise and in the event that the ownership interests cannot be established in accordance with the foregoing subparagraph (a), then the assessment amount will be evenly split among the Multiple-Owner Assessment Ballots returned.
+Otherwise and in the event that the ownership interests cannot be established in accordance with the foregoing subparagraph (a), then the assessment amount shall be evenly split among the Multiple-Owner Assessment Ballots returned.